taphos/taphos.github.io/_drafts/horrors-of-mobile-graphics.markdown

 ### How to deal with overheating?

 With last project I have been working on we started by measuring the length of the game sessions.
 It came out that average game session was about 15 minutes long.
 We decided that keeping 30 frames per second for 15 minutes on all devices would be good enough for most users.
 After some trial and error we stopped on using about 60% of high-end device resources with best graphics quality settings.
 This solved our problem, but limited the image quality for the consumer.
 If your application requires longer sessions, you have no simple solution but to make image quality even lower.

+TODO: iPhone 7,8,X same performance.
+X - less power

 ## Horror №3: Tools